Publication|Articles|October 14, 2025

 Case 2: A female smoker with recurrent disease

-A 68-year-old woman with recurrent low-grade Ta disease and active smoking history exemplified another common dilemma.
+A 68-year-old woman with recurrent low-grade Ta disease and an active smoking history exemplified another common dilemma.
 Smoking was recognized as a clear recurrence risk factor warranting closer surveillance (every 3 months).

 Given her history of frequent recurrences and reluctance for further surgery, participants agreed that chemoablation would be a reasonable alternative.